-Rank Label of the claims Legal basis Comments structured and have not been subject to an offer to public at the time of their issuance.
-Whose claims under those securities, instruments or rights: - have an initial maturity which cannot be less than one year; - their issuance contract provides that the owner / holder is unsecured and non-preferred within the meaning of Article L613-30-3 (I) (4°) of the MFC - i.e. his/her rank in the creditors hierarchy in insolvency below the senior preferred unsecured creditors referred to in Article L613-30-3 (I) (3°) - cf rank 5 below; and - have a minimum denomination amount of €50,000 at the time of the issuance (only for securities, instruments or rights issued after 28 December 2020).
-Sapin II Law applies only to the debt securities, instruments or rights issued after the entry into force of the law.
+Rank Label of the claims Legal basis Comments have an initial maturity which cannot be less than one year; their issuance contract provides that the owner / holder is unsecured and non-preferred within the meaning of Article L613-30-3 (I) (4°) of the MFC - i.e. his/her rank in the creditors hierarchy in insolvency below the senior preferred unsecured creditors referred to in Article L613-30-3 (I) (3°) - cf rank 5 below; and have a minimum denomination amount of €50,000 at the time of the issuance (only for securities, instruments or rights issued after 28 December 2020).
 This new category includes instruments which are not eligible to AT1 or T2.
 Minimum denomination amount of €50,000 introduced following transposition of Article 44a of BRRD2 by Ordinance n° 2020-1636 of 21 December 2020 relating to resolution regime in banking sector.
-5 Senior preferred unsecured creditors (Article L613-30-3 (I) (3°) of the MFC) Unsecured creditors which are not mentioned in Article L613-30-3 (I) (4°) and (5°) of the MFC Article L613-30-3 (I) (3°) of the MFC This category encompasses ordinary unsecured claims including, among others, noneligible deposits and deposits of legal persons other than small-sized companies and mediumsized companies which exceed the coverage level provided for in article L312-4 of the MFC, senior unsecured debt instruments, issued before the entry into force of the Sapin II Law and unsecured debt securities, instruments or rights, issued after the entry into force of Sapin II Law which do not meet the conditions set out in Article L613-30-3 (I) (4°) and (5°)
+5 Senior preferred unsecured creditors (Article L613-30-3 (I) (3°) of the MFC) Unsecured creditors which are not mentioned in Article L613-30-3 (I) (4°) and (5°) of the MFC Article L613-30-3 (I) (3°) of the MFC This category encompasses ordinary unsecured claims including, among others, non-eligible deposits and deposits of legal persons other than small-sized companies which exceed the coverage level provided for in article L312-4 of the MFC, senior unsecured debt instruments, issued before the entry into force of the Sapin II Law and unsecured debt securities, instruments or rights, issued after the entry into force of Sapin II Law which do not meet the conditions set out in Article L613-30-3 (I) (4°) and (5°) of the MFC.
+This law has no retroactive effect.